 The Homeless Education Program (Title IX) recognizes the increasing numbers of children living in poverty or neglect.
 Children who come to school with unmet physical, social, and emotional needs are unable to devote themselves to learning.
 Our future depends upon these children becoming literate, independent, and productive citizens.

 The program believes a child has a right to equal access and opportunity in receiving an education.
 It is the school district's responsibility to ensure that homeless children are included in the educational process.

 |YOU MAY BE HOMELESS IF YOU ARE LIVING IN ANY OF THE FOLLOWING:

-- Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason;
+Family member or friend due to loss of housing, economic hardship or a similar reason; doubled up